vandiedakaf/vandiedakaf.github.io/_posts/2016-08-07-conways-game-of-life.markdown

 ![phase1]({{ site.baseurl }}/assets/conway/phase1.png){: .image-center }

 Whilst playing around with the d3 animations I realised that it might be better to animate the background (a bounce transition was added to make the animation look less mechanical).
-This also meant we had to eventually remove the cells that have died (because, soon the page would be filled with thousands of svg circles).
+This also meant we had to eventually remove the cells that have died (or the page would overflow with thousands of svg circles).

 Since the game can become stale I added the ability to *activate* cells by moving the mouse cursor over it.
 Furthermore I changed the new generation rules to the *highlife* variation (cells will now also be born if it has 6 neighbours) which makes it less likely that the game will become stale.